 How to make wings crispy

-These hot wings are great served with some of the reduced extra sauce as mentioned above.
+Serve with extra sauce for delicious dipping!
 They are also great with either blue cheese or ranch dressing for extra dipping.
 Similar to Buffalo wings, they are terrific when served with some crunchy, fresh vegetable sticks such as carrots and celery.

 Spoonable cornbread makes for a particularly delicious partner for slow cooker hot honey wings as it is a moist and slightly sweet dish.
 Regardless of what food you decide to serve with them, the most important accompaniment will be napkins to clean off all those dirty, saucy fingers!